SHTFDad may collect a share of sales or other compensation from the links on this page.

 A Faraday Cage is a shield against an EMP.
 A simple enclosure of conductive material (metal) allows the EMP to pass around anything stored within the cage.

-Our preppers know to store sensitive electronic in their cage for EMP protection.
-For example SHTF communication equipment, spare batteries and chargers, computers and electronic tablets with vast libraries of information.
+Our preppers know to store sensitive electronics in their cage for EMP protection.
+For example SHTF communication equipment, spare batteries and chargers, computers, and electronic tablets with vast libraries of information.
 Some, with the means, store spare night vision or thermal vision equipment.

 What Will Work after an EMP Attack?